Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 #### Interaction in Desktop Mode

-In order to approach the sollider with an object in Desktop Mode, trainees have to move the mouse on the object (so that the cast ray hit’s the objects collider) and press the left mouse button.
+In order to approach the collider with an object in Desktop Mode, trainees have to move the mouse over the object (so that the cast ray hit’s the objects collider) and press the left mouse button.
 The object is now grabbed, which is represented by an on-screen hand holding a miniature version of the object.
-In order to release the object nearby the collider, trainees move the mouse on the collider and press the left mouse button.
+In order to release the object nearby the collider, trainees move the mouse over the collider and press the left mouse button.
 The on-screen hand disappears and the released object is now placed into the selected collider. `Object nearby` is difficult to simulate in Desktop Mode and is hence solved similar to `Move Object into collider`.

 ### Application Example